 You may feel unwell and feverish with a high temperature and shivers.
 This may start a few hours or a day before the skin changes become visible.
-The affected skin will become sore, swollen, firm, warm, and red, and blisters may form.
+The affected skin can become painful, swollen, firm, warm, and redder, purple or darker in colour, and blisters may form.
 The nearest lymph glands may become swollen and tender.
 The area of affected skin may gradually get larger.
-These features can develop quite quickly, over hours to a few days.
+These features develop quickly, usually over hours or up to a few days.

 What do cellulitis and erysipelas look like?